 Algorithms & Data Structures Course In EdX

-It is a good mix of theory and practice.
+This course is a good mix of theory and practice.
 There are multiple tests for each algorithm you develop to ensure its correctness and run-time efficiency.

 These are some of the prominent resources available online that can help you in mastering DSA.
 Which one to be used depends on your skillsets and preference.